Arts Learning Community for Universal Access group photo of 2019/2020 participants

 Jump To:

-About the Program Apply to the Learning Community Members Group Projects
+About the Program Join the Learning Community 2024-2025 Cohort Learning Community Members Group Projects

 About the Program

-Created in 2015, the Arts Learning Community for Universal Access is a collaborative program between the City of Raleigh Arts Commission and the United Arts Council of Raleigh and Wake County that brings together like-minded arts and cultural administrators who want to improve how inclusive their organizations are of the Deaf community and people living with disabilities.
-The year-long program runs from July through June.
+Created in 2015, the Arts Learning Community for Universal Access is a collaborative program between the City of Raleigh Arts Commission and the United Arts Council of Wake County that brings together like-minded arts and cultural administrators who want to improve how inclusive their organizations are of the Deaf community and people living with disabilities.
+Annual year-long cohorts run from July through June.

-Once accepted into the program, this year’s Learning Community members will:
+Once accepted into the program, each Learning Community cohort:

-• Attend the Learning Community’s kick-off meeting in early August
+• Attends the Learning Community’s July kick-off meeting.

-• Meet every month in facilitated sessions to share lessons learned, discuss issues and achievements in their accessibility work, and explore accessibility topics of mutual interest to the group (attendance at eight meetings required)
+• Meets every month in facilitated sessions to share lessons learned, discuss issues and achievements in their accessibility work, and explore accessibility topics of mutual interest to the group (attendance at nine meetings required)

-• Identify individual organizational goals/projects to accomplish during the year to increase accessibility for people with disabilities
+• Identifies individual, organizational goals/projects to accomplish during the year to increase accessibility for people with disabilities

-• Share what they have learned through a group presentation or project for the arts community at large
+• Shares what they have learned through a group presentation or project for the arts community at large

 A visually impaired woman feeling a statue while wearing gloves at NCMA